 These distance and amount conditions don't apply if:

-There is no time limit to when you can use this dispute process to raise a claim or defense to payment.
+You get one year to use this dispute process to raise a claim or defense to payment.
 But, you can withhold only the balance on the disputed item or service that is still unpaid when you first notify the seller or card issuer of the problem.
 If you already paid part of the bill, the amount you paid is applied first to late charges, then finance charges, then your purchases, starting with the oldest.
-So, if you owe a lot of fees and charges, you may not have paid off much—if any—of the disputed amount.
+So, if you owe a lot of fees and charges, you might not have paid off much—if any—of the disputed amount.

 If you conclude that you are entitled to withhold payment, here's what to do.

 Mail to the correct address.
-Before you mail the letter, look at the back of your bill for the correct address to use.
+Before you mail a letter, look at the back of your bill or online for the correct address to use.
 It will probably be listed under a heading like "Your Rights If You Are Dissatisfied with Your Credit Card Purchases."
 Or call the credit card company to find out where to send it.
 Credit card companies have special addresses they use for this type of correspondence.
 If you don't send it to the correct address, the company can disregard your letter.
-You can find a form letter to use in this situation, Notice of Claim or Defense Dispute on Credit Card Bill, in Nolo’s Credit Repair, by Margaret Reiter and Robin Leonard.

 Keep a copy.
-And don't forget to keep a copy of the letter for your records.
+And don't forget to keep a copy of the communication for your records.

 The credit card company may not report the amount in dispute as delinquent until the dispute is settled or the matter is decided by a lawsuit.

-This article is a modified excerpt from Credit Repair, by Margaret Reiter and Robin Leonard (Nolo).
+This article is a modified excerpt from Solve Your Money Troubles, by Amy Loftsgordon and Cara O'Neill (Nolo).